marckassay/EndOfLine/README.md

 ## Caveat

-* Current issue with using `gitignore` file.
 * The nature of this module may be destructive in some situations.
 Please have backup plan in place before executing.
 * Files are expected to be encoded in UTF-8.
-If encoded in anything else it will not be modified unless called with `ExperimentalEncodingConversion` switch.
-This switch *may* safely convert UTF-16 into UTF-8.
-If it does safey convert the encoding, some diff editors (perhaps all) will show the file's bytes not decoded (which is expected) before the modification.
-Until I have a better understanding of decoding and encoding Unicode files I will keep this switch as-is.
+If encoded in anything else it will not be modified.

 ## Instructions